marciof/Eon/specification/README.md

 - Specify prototypical inheritance (eg. intro, `get` handling, etc).
   - http://steve-yegge.blogspot.com/2008/10/universal-design-pattern.html
-- Specify `Variable` container-like data type, like Clojure's `atom`, of which `scope` is one (it's how it can be modified to always point to the current scope).
-It's also how mutable variables in the classic sense can be created, useful for the REPL and shell.
 - Remove `debug` (turn into exceptions with additional data on the error) and make `(defer)` return the current continuation for the current scope.
 Build exceptions on top of continuations.
 Build `assert` on top of exceptions.
   - http://www.javaslang.io/javaslang-docs/#_try
   - http://michaeldrogalis.tumblr.com/post/40181639419/trycatch-complects-we-can-do-so-much-better